Teaching secondary-age children is your chance to share your passion for your subject and inspire the next generation.

-We believe that the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in stages.
-That’s why we’ve designed our PGCE Secondary courses in three main stages.
-Each stage consists of a University-based training block and school-based training block.
+We believe that the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in two stages.
+That’s why we’ve designed our PGCE Secondary courses to be a supportive development for your teaching skills and gradual introduction to your new profession.

 September to December

 You'll complete three months of integrated training, in which you’ll spend three days a week, then four days a week in school.
 The other days will be spent learning about your new profession and about how to teach your subject.

 You’ll start a second, longer placement in this stage.
 Ongoing support from and fortnightly training days at University will continue until Easter, after which you will finish your placement as a full-time trainee.
 This stage includes targeted support and training to help you secure your first teaching job, alongside the development of your teaching skills.